 Our evolution may be the best indication of what we may face.
 People today rule the world, not because they are the strongest, quickest, or largest, but because they are the most intelligent.
 Will we be able to maintain control if we’re no longer the smartest?

 Artificial Intelligence (AI) at Present:

-“It is the ability of machines or computer-controlled robots to execute tasks that are associated with intelligence,” we can define AI as.
+“It is the ability of machines or computer-controlled robots to execute tasks that are associated with intelligence,” as we can define AI.
 As a result, AI is a branch of computer science whose goal is to create intelligent machines that can replicate human behavior.